-The Receiver's investigation also showed that a number of the Receivership Entities failed to pay property taxes owing in 2020.
-As a result, the collecting county sold approximately \$70,000 in "tax certificates" for the relevant Properties in order to recoup the delinquent amounts.
-Given that the tax certificates had been recently issued at the time of the Receiver's appointment and, thus, were not immediately at risk of being converted to a tax deed, the Receiver did not take any action on repaying the tax certificates, anticipating that each certificate will be redeemed at the time the corresponding property is sold and closed.
-The Receiver had previously indicated that she would reevaluate this plan if any of the Properties remain unsold by June 1, 2022, but this appears unnecessary, as the Receiver has sold, or is in the process of closing the sale of, all Properties and expects no property to remain in the Receivership by June 1, 2022.
+Given that the tax certificates had been recently issued at the time of the Receiver's appointment and, thus, were not immediately at risk of being converted to a tax deed, the Receiver did not take any action on repaying the tax certificates, anticipating that each certificate would be redeemed at the time the corresponding property was sold and closed.
+The Receiver had previously indicated that she would reevaluate this plan if any of the Properties remain unsold by June 1, 2022, but was unnecessary, as the Receiver soldall Properties before that milestone date.